 While no crops are in immediate danger, the results show that experts need to pay attention, Cameron said.
 Pollinators such as bees and bats often have specific tongue lengths and pollination behaviors that have evolved along with the species of plants they pollinate.

 Bumblebees can fly in colder weather than other species, and are key to pollinating native species in the tundra and at high elevations, Cameron said.

-Genetic tests show that the four affected bumblebee species are inbred and other tests implicate a parasite called Nosema bombi, Cameron said.
+Genetic tests show that the four affected bumblebee species have a risky lack of genetic diversity and other tests implicate a parasite called Nosema bombi, Cameron said.

 "This is a wake-up call that bumblebee species are declining not only in Europe, not only in Asia, but also in North America," she said.

 - Malaysian plane presumed crashed; questions over false IDs |

 - Malaysia signals missing plane has crashed; probes false IDs |

 - CORRECTED-UPDATE 4-Malaysia Airlines plane crashes in South China Sea with 239 people aboard - report

 - Malaysian jet's disappearance among rarest of aviation disasters

 - Libya threatens to bomb North Korean tanker if it ships oil from rebel port